 - Stainless steel: Up to two to three days

-For those who find the possibility unlikely, a 2015 study found that observed participants touched their faces 23 times per hour.
+A 2015 study found that observed participants touched their faces 23 times per hour for those who find the possibility unlikely.
 44% of the face contacts were to the mucous membranes of the mouth, nose, and eyes.
 Most people unconsciously touch their faces constantly.
 Some may rest their chin on their hand.
 Others may frequently adjust their eyeglasses.
-If SARS-COV-2 can live on surfaces for hours to days, the transmission of the virus is possible from the surface to the hands, to the face.
+If SARS-COV-2 can live on surfaces for hours to days, the virus’s transmission is possible from the surface to the hands, to the face.

 Which Patients Are at Special Risk of Complications From COVID-19?